Devessier/temporal-electronic-signature/README.md

 https://user-images.githubusercontent.com/29370468/136715088-f016acc4-dd5f-4153-8e1b-f63ff1e40c14.mp4

+## Temporal Meetup

+Watch the presentation of this project at [the November 2021 Temporal Meetup](https://www.youtube.com/watch?v=GpbOkDjpeYU&t=1615s).

 ## What can be done with the application?

 - User selects a PDF document and validates her choice.
 It creates a signature procedure.